YOUR EYE EXAMINATION

 The slit lamp magnifies and lights up the front of your eye.
 The eye doctor uses it to detect several eye diseases and disorders by examining your cornea, iris, lens, and anterior chamber.

-Dilated Fundus (Retinal) Examination (Video)
+Dilated Fundus (Retinal) Examination (Video):

 Using an ophthalmoscope and pupil dilation, the eye doctor examines the back of your eyes: retina, retinal blood vessels, vitreous, and optic nerve head.

-It is often necessary to dilate the pupils using drops to have a complete examination of the back of the eye.
-This can result in blurry vision for 4-6 hours and it is recommended that you don't drive during this time
+the back of the eye.
+This can result in blurry vision for 4-6 hours and it is recommended

 Humphrey's Visual Field Test (Video):